padloc/docs/guides/self-host.md

 You can see
 [some up-to-date guides using Docker here](https://github.com/padloc/padloc/tree/main/docs/examples/hosting/docker).

+And if you want to build your own apps, you can see [some up-to-date guides on how to do that here](https://github.com/padloc/padloc/tree/main/docs/examples/hosting/app).

 If you have any questions, please don't hesitate to contact us at [support@padloc.app](mailto:support@padloc.app)!